prodo-dev/prodo/docs/content/01_introduction/getting-started.md

 ## Creating the Store

-When starting your app, you need to provide an initial state.
+When starting your app, you need to create a [store](/basics/store) with your app's initial state.
 This is done in `src/index.tsx`.

 ```tsx
 import { model } from "./model";